szabogabriel/JDI/README.md

 ## Goal of the project

 The project is aimed as a rather simplistic DI for Java.
 It was implemented using JDK 8 and consist of only a small number (1) of external library dependency other then the Java SDK for the runtime.
-To be able to run the unit tests, an additional library is necessary, since they were written using JUnit 4.
-The JUnit version integrated into the current Eclipse version was used to develop the tests.
+The reason for the external library is so we would be able to run the unit tests, which were written using JUnit 5.

 ## Configuration via the configuration service